zicht/itertools/README.md

 ## Reducing
-`reduce` converts a collection into a single value by calling a closure of two arguments comulatively to the elements in the collection, from left to right.
+`reduce` converts a collection into a single value by calling a closure of two arguments cumulatively to the elements in the collection, from left to right.

 For example, without any arguments `reduce` will add all elements of